ZiyadBatekh/employee-managment/README.md

 These components are designed to be modular and reusable, eliminating the need to duplicate code when using them in different parts of the application.

+### Additional Features
+- **Add New Employee Button**: Although not part of the original requirements, an "Add New Employee" button was implemented using the same form component used for editing employees.
+This was a straightforward addition since the form logic was already in place and could be easily reused for creating new employee records.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.